MarcoKoch/sphinx-cmake_domain/README.md

 ### Referencing CMake objects

-All CMake objects can be referenced using the `:any:` role.
+All documented CMake objects can be referenced using the `:any:` role.
 In addition to that, the following roles are supported:

 | Role           | Description               |
 |----------------|---------------------------|